Dezert: Maverick signature (2018–present)

 At the fall of 2018, Dezert signed with MAVERICK (Danger Crue subdivision).
 After the label change, they changed their visual and musical style, moving from aggressive music and vocals to softer melodies.
 They released Today on November 8, 2018, with two singles previously distributed in concerts: "おはよう (Ohayō))" (Good morning) and "おやすみ (Oyasumi))" (Good night).

 On November 27, 2019, black hole was released.
 The album presents the inferiority complex suffered by Chiaki, who writes all lyrics.
 He explained about the change in style, the album and his feelings in an interview: "Now, I don't have the old-fashioned image of a rock band anymore.
 A rock band is something talented people like, and I expected alcohol, cigarettes, women and so on, but I'm completely different. [...]
 When I'm in a band, I can't move on unless I find something I don't like.
 I think it's an album that really makes me think about it."

 Dezert embarked on tour with Mucc in 2019, and the two bands released the collaborative single "Mushishi/Gachagachamukumuku (蟲／ガチャガチャムクムク) under the stage name DEZERMUCC.
 The single was limited to purchase during the tour performances.

 On November 16, 2020 Dezert released the single "Your Song".
 In May 2021 they announced their eighth studio album, Rainbow, to be released on July 21.
 On November 1, 2022, Dezert will take part in a two-man live held by Deadman at Shinjuku Blaze.

+Dezert's first Nippon Budokan oneman

+After releasing their new album "The Heart Tree" on the 10th of January, 2024, the band announced that they would play their first solo Nippon Budokan live on December 27, 2024.
+They later announced a 47 prefecture tour in 2025, concluding the tour final at Makuhari Messe event hall on March 20, 2026.